aousterh/data_model/pipelines/README.md

 Here are the steps from the dataset to running queries:

 1. convert ndjson to parquet
-- run cd data_model/pipelines/spark at root directory.
+- run `cd data_model/pipelines/spark` at root directory.
-- run python3 ndj2par.py will produce all parquet files in data_model/parquet.
+- run `python3 ndj2par.py` will produce all parquet files in data_model/parquet.

-2.create merged data frame
+2. create merged data frame
-- run cd data_model/pipelines/sparkto get to spark pipeline directory.
+- run `cd data_model/pipelines/spark` to get to spark pipeline directory.
-- run python3 merge_via_json.pywill produce a merged dataframe written in parquet format in data_model/merged.
+- run `python3 merge_via_json.py` will produce a merged dataframe written in parquet format in data_model/merged.

-3.run spark queries over merged data frames
+3. run spark queries over merged data frames
-- run cd data_model/queries to get to the queries directory.
+- run `cd data_model/queries` to get to the queries directory.
-- run python3 spark_queries.py to issue queries.
+- run `python3 spark_queries.py` to issue queries.

 ## Rigid Schema